Change tax advisor: The guide for 2026

 Switching is particularly worthwhile if the advice is no longer appropriate, availability suffers or your tax advisor is not keeping up with digital processes.

-Clarify outstanding invoices, as your previous tax advisor can claim a right of withholding.
+Clarify outstanding invoices, as your previous tax advisor can assert a right of withholding.

 There are various scenarios in connection with which it is advisable to think about changing your tax advisor.
-After all, a good, intact relationship with a tax advisor can be existentially important for companies.
+After all, a good, intact relationship with tax advisors for companies be existentially important.

-Would you be well advised to think about a change.
-And if you take a closer look at the topic, you'll probably see that many companies will sooner or later deal with a possible change of tax advisor — or at least consider it from time to time.
+Can you be well advised to think about a change.
+And if you take a closer look at the topic, you will probably see that many companies will sooner or later deal with a possible change of tax advisor — or at least consider it from time to time.

 After all, this is often a strategic step that helps clients